awsautomation/dev-picluster/README.md

 The heartbeat section of config.json lists the node, container name, and the port to monitor.
 If the port can not be connected to, PiCluster will restart the failed image.

-The token section lets you define a random string that will be used for authentication with the agents.
-If the token in config.json does not match the token in the agent's config (auth.json), no commands will be run on the agent.
+The token string lets you define a random string that will be used for authentication with the agents.

+The agent_port string defines the port that the agent will listen on.

 The docker section defines where your Dockerfile's are.
 The format for the Docker folder should be like this: dockerfiles/imagename/Dockerfile

+The web_username and web_password strings define the username and password for the web interface.

+The web_connect is an IP address of a node running the server.

+The web_port is the port that the web console listens on.

+You can run the server and agent on the same node since they are listening on different ports.

 ```
 {
   "token":"1234567890ABCDEFGHJKLMNOP",
-  "docker": "/root/docker",
+  "docker":"/root/docker",
+  "server_port":"3000",
+  "agent_port": "3001",
   "layout": [
     {"node":"192.168.0.100", "mysql":"-p 3306:3306 mysql","nginx":"nginx"},
-    {"node":"192.168.0.102", "openvpn":"-p 1194:1194 openvpn"}
+    {"node":"192.168.0.102", "openvpn":"-p 1194:1194 openvpn"}],
-  ],
   "hb": [
     {"node":"192.168.0.100","mysql":"3306", "nginx": "80"},
     {"node":"192.168.0.102","openvpn":"1194"}
-  ]
+  ],
+  "web_username": "admin",
+  "web_password":"admin",
+  "web_connect":"192.168.0.101",
+  "web_port":"3003"
 }

 ```